1312inc/Webasyst-X-iOS/README.md

 To configure the library, create a file Webasyst.plist, in the root folder of the project, with the following content:

 ```
-"clientId": String // *clientId of your application.
-Example: "72at75391ea785412a24f4568528ed49"*
+"clientId": String // clientId of your application.
+Example: "72at75391ea785412a24f4568528ed49"
-"host": String // *host of your server, or the host of the Webasyst central serve.
-Example: "www.webasyst.com "r*
+"host": String     // host of your server, or the host of the Webasyst central serve.
+Example: "www.webasyst.com"
-"scope": String: // //the scope required by your application (separated by dot).
-Example: "site.blog.shop "*
+"scope": String    // the scope required by your application (separated by dot).
+Example: "site.blog.shop"
 ```

 *[a File example](https://github.com/1312inc/Webasyst-X-iOS/blob/master/Webasyst%20X/Webasyst.plist.example.plist)*